-Allergy Walk-In Clinic in Niagara Falls NY
+Allergy Walk-In Clinic in Niagara Falls, NY

 Allergy testing is important to understand what allergies and reactions you may have, and how to avoid or handle severe reactions.
 Niagara Falls Urgent Care Clinic conducts allergy testing.
 We are conveniently located at 3117 Military Road Suite 2, Niagara Falls, NY 14304.
 Walk-ins are welcome!
-For more information, please call us.
+For more information, please contact us.

 Table of Contents:

 When our bodies come into contact with a harmful substance, such as a caustic chemical like bleach, it causes a reaction which tells us we should avoid these things in the future.
 However, sometimes our immune systems trigger a response to an innocuous substance, such as peanuts, milk or wheat, even though these things do not cause our bodies any real harm.
 This is known as an allergy, which is a hypersensitive reaction to a substance that does not normally cause a reaction in others.
 Fortunately, most allergies are not life-threatening, although they can potentially be cause for concern and induce a severe reaction known as anaphylaxis.

 When thinking about where to go for allergy testing, most people first consider an allergist.
 While these professionals are clearly a good choice, they are often best utilized for more advanced cases of allergic reactions.
 As they are considered specialists, it may take longer to book an appointment, as well as cost more for the initial test.
 In most cases, patients can visit a pimary care or a walk- in clinic for an allergy test, such as those at Niagara Falls Urgent Care.
 Our medical doctors are experienced at providing allergy tests and can help you determine what is causing your reaction without breaking the bank.